Bishop England High School: History

 Bishop England integrated in 1964.
 In 1968, it merged with Immaculate Conception High School.
 The student body numbered 850 students with 250 freshmen.
 The former Immaculate Conception School building on Coming Street became the Bishop England Freshman Building.

+Nicholas J. Theos first became principal in 1973.
+Father Robert Kelly was for a time after this succeeded by The Reverend Charles Kelly.
+After the lapse of a brief interval, Father Robert Kelly returned as rector, where he remained until 1990.

-Nicholas J. Theos became principal in 1973.
-He established the BEHS endowment fund in 1985.
-In 1990, Rev. Msgr.
-Lawrence B. McInerny became the third B.E. graduate named as rector of the school.
+Mr Theos established the Bishop England Endowment Fund in 1985, before which the school had no endowment of any kind.
+In 1990, The Reverend Lawrence B. McInerny, JCL, Class of 1969, became the third alumnus to serve as rector of the school.

 In 1976, a former church building at 172 Calhoun Street was purchased from the College of Charleston.
 Occupancy took place in 1977 and housed the freshmen.

 In 1993, four modular units (eight rooms) were added to accommodate increasing enrollment and temporary additional elementary grades, providing four classrooms, a conference room, and a chapel where mass was celebrated.
 Enrollment in 1995 was 805, the largest of any private high school in the state.

-In September 1995, Bishop Thompson officially announced that the school was moving to Daniel Island and its current property would be sold to the College of Charleston.
+In September 1995, Bishop David B Thompson officially announced that the school was moving to Daniel Island and its current property would be sold to the College of Charleston.
 The college's Addlestone Library and Rivers Green replaced the Bishop England campus.

 The Daniel Island Development Company, which was partially owned by the Harry Frank Guggenheim Foundation, donated 40 acre of land for the school.
 Construction began in 1996, and Bishop Thompson blessed the ground at the site of the new Bishop England High School in June 1997.

-In 1998, Theos retired after 25 years of service to Bishop England.
+In 1998, Mr Theos retired after 25 years of service to Bishop England.
 David Held, who had been the associate principal since 1997, then became the principal.

 With the help of students, alumni, faculty and volunteers, the school was moved to the campus on Daniel Island in summer 1998.

-In fall 2010, it was announced that Michael C. Bolchoz would assume the position of principal.
+In fall 2010, Michael C. Bolchoz, became the first alumnus principal.

 In 2011, the Bishop England athletic program won its 100th overall state championship, making it the most successful in South Carolina history.
 In the same year, the school's volleyball team broke the national record for overall state championships, currently with 28, along with the South Carolina record for consecutive state titles, with 18 in a row.

 On July 1, 2013, Patrick Finneran assumed the role of principal.

 The class of 2015 was the school's 100th graduating class.